btsdigital/bot-api-contract/docs/pages/model/ChangeGroupDescription.md

 ## Description

-<p> This method is for changing  text of group dialog description .
+<p> This method is for filling in/editing  text of group dialog description .
 </p>
 <p> On succes empty response with http code 200 is returned.
 </p>